 The precise nature of dashed and dotted lines will vary depending on the type of drawing you are preparing.
-Centre lines, easement lines, property lines, etc all use variations of "non solid" line types.
+Grid Lines, centre lines, easement lines, property lines, etc. all use variations of "non solid" line types.

 Changing the line weights makes the drawing read more clearly.